xzcala/surviving-online-courses/Chapters/Advantages.md

 ## :clock10: Flexibility

 The biggest advantage of taking an online course is the flexibility it provides, making scheduling for other classes easier.
 There is no restriction for when and where you study and could be very beneficial for off campus students.
-Rather than sitting in a classroom, students can study in the comfort of their own home or even during downtime if they hold a job.
+Rather than sitting in a classroom, you can study in the comfort of your own home or even during downtime if you hold a job.

 ## :mortar_board: Own experience